About this trip

 Itinerary

-Please note that this represents the planned itinerary.
-Weather or other factors may affect the choice of campsites and daily travel.
+This represents the planned itinerary.
+Weather, trail conditions, or other wilderness factors may affect campsite locations and daily travel.

 Meet your guides